sswatson/rai-streamlit-template/README.md

 `Welcome.py`.
 This is the main file for the Streamlit app.
 It contains the code that is run when you run `pipenv run streamlit run Welcome.py`.

-`pages/1_Example.py`.
+`pages/1_List_Databases.py`.
 Streamlit supports multi-page apps via the `pages` directory.
 The file name dictates that tab name of the page.
 The code in this file is run when you click on the tab `Example`.
-The numeric prefix ensures that the tabs are ordered correctly (the number and underscore are not included in the tab name).
+The numeric prefix ensures that the tabs are ordered correctly.
+The leading number and the underscore after it are not included in the tab name.
+Interior underscores are converted to spaces.

+`pages/1_Graph_Visualization.py`.
+This page shows how to issue queries, convert the results to Pandas data frames, and produce graph visualizations based on the results.
+The example shown is pretty bare-bones.
+If you want to customize further, you can find more details starting from the [streamlit_agraph repo](https://github.com/ChrisDelClea/streamlit-agraph).
+The file `lib/graph.py` is intended as a starting point; you should modify it or refactor as needed.

 `lib/rai.py`.
 This is where we put the code that connects to the RelationalAI backend.
 The context object `ctx` in this file is imported by pages that need to connect to RelationalAI.

 `.gitignore`.
 This file tells Git which files to ignore.
 This file is important because the `.streamlit/secrets.toml` file should not be committed to version control for security reasons.

 `Pipfile` and `Pipfile.lock`.
 These files are used by `pipenv` to manage the dependencies for this project.

+*Note: we use Python 3.8 because that is the only version supported by the Snowpark integration.
+If you don't anticipate using Snowflake, you can choose any version of Python that is compatible with the libraries you use.*